- Posted by Roger Catchpole

 - If you are unable to attend please let the home know a minimum of 1 hour prior to the visit.

-- Only one person is allowed to visit at a time, no children will be allowed.
+- Only two people are allowed to visit at a time, no children will be allowed.

 - Bring your own face covering